CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

 3. GoLang Installlation and Configuration (Install all GoLang component and load the Fornax source code),
 4. Generate Machine Security certification, and deployed to virtual machine,
 5. Install CRD file in Cloud core.
+6. Run cloud-core and edge-core and deployed mission and verify the mission.

 ## 1.1.
 Virtual Machine Setup and Configuration (We use AWS for example)
 -	Ubuntu 18.04, one for cloud-core, two for edge-core.